SWMFsoftware/BATSRUS/README.md

 ```

 Some data files used by the Center for Radiative Shock Hydrodynamics (CRASH)
-are in the CRASH_data repository.
+are in the `CRASH_data` repository that is available to registered users.
 If needed, it has to be placed into the home directory.

 # Getting the open-source MSTEM-QUDA/BATSRUS from GitHub